Sukender/bash-based-patcher/README.txt

 BBP: Sukender's bash-based patcher
 ----------------------------------

-This toolset is a very basic and simple diff/patch.
+Basic and simple toolset to help diff/patch directories.

 Author:
-  Sukender (Benoit NEIL) - sukender at free dot fr
+  - Sukender (Benoit NEIL) - sukender at free dot fr
+  - Maybe you?
+Feel free to participate!

 Goals:
   - Maintain a (remote) directory up-to-date.
 The "maintainer" sends updates to "users".